 Need help selling your car in Florida?
 Here are some quick answers

-Do I need to notarize the title in Florida?
+Do I need to notarize the title when selling my car in Florida?